THE SEMMES BRANCH LIBRARY, COMANCHE LOOKOUT PARK SCALE MODEL SOLAR SYSTEM

 The scale model solar system takes something very large and brings it down to a reasonable size(1/(8*10^9)).
 But what about something very very small, like the hydrogen atom?
 Most of our solar system is in fact hydrogen.
 If we use the same seven inch disk that represents the Sun, and scale the hydrogen atom's Proton up to that size, ((35*10^13)/1), the electron becomes a small visible dot (.) about the size of the scale model Mercury, but located about 12 miles away.

 By comparison there is much much more empty space inside an atom than in our solar system.
-A scale model electron for the seven inch Sun/Proton, is a small marker with the letter "e" (e is for electron) and a dot (.) for the hydrogen atom electron; IS currently located at the Universal City Library, just outside the front door, to the right, back in the corner.
+A scale model electron for the seven inch Sun/Proton, is a small marker with the letter "e" (e is for electron) and a dot (.) for the hydrogen atom electron; IS currently located at the Brook Hallow branch The San Antonio Public Library, just outside the front door, to the right, back in the corner.